bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MeasurementStartTime_1e49rH$kr5xhN$GPo0KZPo/Documentation.md

-Measurement/Monitoring period or point in time - start
+Measurement/Monitoring period or point in time - start.